 Pediatric Robotic Assisted Laparoscopic Pyeloplasty

-Your child will be given anesthesia so he or she will sleep during the procedure.
-Only a few small incisions will be necessary to complete the procedure.
+A small tube, called a ureteral stent, is left in the ureter for a few weeks during healing.
+Your physician will monitor the kidney with renal ultrasounds.
 The procedure will take a few hours and you will be able to be with your child as soon as possible after the procedure.
 Your child will be discharged one to two days after surgery.

 In some cases, it may be necessary to have a cystoscopy, a short outpatient procedure, to remove the stent.
 During a cystoscopy, a thin tube is inserted into the urethra in order to grasp and remove the stent.
 You provider will discuss this further with you following your child's surgery.